justmarkham/scikit-learn-videos/README.md

     - What is the purpose of an ROC curve?
     - How does Area Under the Curve (AUC) differ from classification accuracy?

-## Bonus
+## Bonus Video

-At the PyCon 2016 conference, I taught a 3-hour tutorial that builds upon this video series and focuses on text-based data.
+At the PyCon 2016 conference, I taught a **3-hour tutorial** that builds upon this video series and focuses on **text-based data**.
 You can watch the [tutorial video](https://www.youtube.com/watch?v=ZiKMIuYidY0&list=PL5-da3qGB5ICeMbQuqbbCOQWcS6OYBr5A&index=10) on YouTube.

 Here are the topics I covered: